George Baker (British actor)

-George Morris Baker, MBE (1 April 19317 October 2011) was an English actor and writer.
+George Morris Baker (1 April 1931 – 7 October 2011) was an English actor and writer.
 He was best known for portraying Tiberius in I, Claudius, and Inspector Wexford in The Ruth Rendell Mysteries.

 Early life

 Baker was born in Varna, Bulgaria.
 His father was an English businessman and honorary vice consul and his mother an Irish Red Cross nurse who moved to Bulgaria to help fight cholera.

-He attended Lancing College, Sussex; he then appeared as an actor in repertory theatre and at the Old Vic.
+He attended Lancing College, Sussex; he then appeared as an actor in repertory theatre and at The Old Vic.

 Career

 Early film stardom

 Baker's first film was The Intruder (1953).
 He made his name in The Dam Busters (1955), and his first starring role was in The Ship That Died of Shame (1955) with Richard Attenborough.

-Baker also starred as a leading man in The Woman for Joe (1955) opposite Diane Cilento; The Feminine Touch (1956), playing a handsome doctor in a nurse film; A Hill in Korea (1956), playing a heroic soldier, with Robert Shaw and Stanley Baker in support; and The Extra Day (1956), a comedy.
+Baker also starred as a leading man in The Woman for Joe (1955) opposite Diane Cilento; The Feminine Touch (1956), playing a handsome doctor in a film about nurses; A Hill in Korea (1956), playing a heroic soldier, with Robert Shaw and Stanley Baker in support; and The Extra Day (1956), a comedy.
+The same year he appeared in the West End in Agatha Christie's play Towards Zero.

 Baker was also the lead in These Dangerous Years (1957), an attempt to make a film star of Frankie Vaughan.
 He was a doctor again in No Time for Tears (1957) and played a royalist swashbuckling hero of the English Civil War in The Moonraker (1958).
 He supported Diana Dors in Tread Softly Stranger (1958).
+However he never quite became a movie star.

 Baker's later films included Lancelot and Guinevere (1963) and Curse of the Fly (1965).